dellsystem/dellsystem.github.io/art.md

 </a>

 [Source: 55Laney69 on Flickr][spiderweb] (released under CC-BY 2.0).
 Acrylic on a 11" x 14" canvas from DeSerres.
-Completed on May 11, 2014 as a mother's day gift.
+Completed on May 11, 2014 as a gift.
+You don't truly understand tedium until you've had to create hundreds of detailed dewdrops by hand.

 ### Cape Town Blue Hour